 Who we are

 The ASML Foundation is an independent charity registered in the Netherlands.
 Our aim is to increase the self-sufficiency of underserved youngsters (4-18 years old) through educational initiatives that develop their talents and unlock their potential.
 The aim of projects should be to increase the future self-sufficiency of these youngsters.

-Given our strong links to computer chip equipment maker ASML, the world's leading maker of lithography equipment, we mainly support projects in the regions where ASML operates ‒ Asia, Europe and the US.
-These include the Netherlands, Belgium, the United Kingdom, France, Germany, Ireland, Italy, China, Taiwan, Japan, Korea, Malaysia, Singapore, Israel and the US states where ASML operates.
+Given our strong links to computer chip equipment maker ASML, the world's leading maker of lithography equipment, we mainly support projects in the countries where ASML operates.
+These include the Netherlands, Belgium, the United Kingdom, France, Germany, Ireland, Italy, China, Taiwan, Japan, Korea, Malaysia, Singapore, Israel and the US states.

 We believe these projects will have a positive impact, not only on the futures of the participants but also on the communities that they live in.